LW.12165 / LW.12166 Professor Angelina Fisher Open to 2L, 3L, and LL.M. students Maximum of 10 students (JDs and LL.M.s) |

 Introduction

-The aim of this clinic is to assist students in developing a fuller set of skills required to address increasingly complex global (i.e. both international and transnational) problems.
-The seminar portion of the Clinic will introduce students to a range of the different legal, political, and regulatory theories informing the legal norms, practice, and policy of international organizations.
+Using the theme of data and ocean governance, the broader aim of this clinic is to assist students in developing a fuller set of skills required to address increasingly complex global (i.e. both international and transnational) problems.
+The seminar portion of the Clinic will introduce students to a range of the different legal, political, and regulatory theories informing the legal norms, practice, and policy of international organizations and illuminating their role in global governance.
 It is designed to help students understand the relevance of inter-disciplinary perspectives to the practice of law in global settings, and to learn the ways in which core cognitive lawyering skills (i.e. mastering legal research tools and methods, developing an ability to integrate factual and legal knowledge, strengthening analytical and reasoning skills, and exercising judgment based on the understanding gained) matter in the practice of international law.

-"Thinking like a lawyer" may be more demanding today than it has been in the past, given how complex law and lawyering has become, but it is particularly demanding for lawyers who want to work in an international context.
-Given the increasing interdependence of legal and economic regimes across countries, lawyers (including domestic lawyers) need a broad set of tools to solve increasingly complex, and sometimes novel, legal problems.
+"Thinking like a lawyer" may be more demanding today than it has been in the past, given how complex law and lawyering has become, but it is particularly demanding for lawyers who want to work in an international context and/or on issues of planetary concern.
 There is increasing demand for lawyers with a sound understanding of the institutional, socio-political and economic contexts within which international legal issues arise and are addressed: how do markets function?
 How do bureaucracies behave?
 How do technologies shape change?
 How do domestic laws interact with international regimes?
 How do international legal and regulatory regimes and institutions interact with each other?

 Course Description